corcorana/restingIAF/iaf_manu.md

 ## Simulated EEG data

 ### Overview of generic simulation procedure
-Synthetic resting-state EEG data were generated by combining a sine wave time series oscillating at some alpha-band frequency with a time series whose frequency distribution broadly conformed to the $1/f$ inverse power-law scaling characteristic of resting-state M/EEG activity [@novikov1997;@pritchard1992].
+Synthetic resting-state EEG data were generated by combining a sine wave time series oscillating at some alpha-band frequency $F_c$ with a time series whose frequency distribution broadly conformed to the $1/f$ inverse power-law scaling characteristic of resting-state M/EEG activity [@novikov1997;@pritchard1992].
 This latter background or pink noise series was produced using the `pinknoise` MATLAB function [@zhivomirov2013].
 This programme works by generating a vector of Gaussian-distributed random values, transforming this series into the frequency domain in order to rescale these samples according to the inverse power-law, and then converting back into the time domain after mean-centring and unity-based normalisation.
 The fabricated pink noise time series was multiplied with the target alpha signal to generate a composite signal, which was then subjected to PSD estimation and smoothing (see [Figure 9](#sim_peaks) for an illustration of the signal generation procedure).
-All synthetic signals were designed to replicate the 250 Hz sampling rate and 2 min duration of the empirical data reported above.
+All synthetic signals were designed to replicate the 250 Hz sampling rate (following downsampling) and 2 min duration of the empirical data reported above.

 ![Illustration of the general scheme for constructing synthetic resting-state EEG data. *Top and central rows*: 2 s portion of randomly synthesised alpha and pink noise signals, together with their respective power spectral densities (right panels; log-scaled). *Bottom row*: Time series produced by combining the above two signals together (point-by-point multiplication in the time domain). *a.u.*: arbitrary unit.](figs/sim_peaks.png){#sim_peaks}